openrlbenchmark/openrlbenchmark/README.md

 > **Warning**
 > You may get slightly different curves every time you run the commands.
 This is because we sample 500 data points from the track experiments to save bandwidth.
-You can, however, get all of the data points by running the command with `--scan-history` which will always give you the same curves but will take longer to run.
-For generating an accurate `compare.md`, you should always use `--scan-history`.
+If you are using `openrlbenchmark` repeatedly or you wanto to generate consistent `compare.md` and learning curves, we recommend you to use `--scan-history` to get all of the data points, but initially it may take a while to run.

 ## Currently supported libraries